-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Individual feedback will be given by markers (supervisor and second marker) using marking pro-forma.
 The comments and marks will be discussed by the project supervisor at individual meetings.